erkkah/letarette.sql/README.md

 ## letarette.sql - SQL-based Letarette Document Manager

-This is an all-SQL Document Manager for the Letarette full-text search thingy.
+This is an all-SQL Document Manager for [Letarette][https://letarette.io].
 To connect a SQL-based primary document storage to Letarette, only two queries need to be supplied.
 Check the [example](./example) to see how basic they can be, given that the primary storage has a similar structure.